 We recommend buying your tickets in advance online to save about $3 off admission price.
 This also allows you to bypass the lines at the ticket booths when you arrive.
 2019 prices are listed below.

 Looking for discounted tickets to the Minnesota Renaissance Festival?
-Historically, your best chance is to check Groupon!
+Check the festival’s promotions page.

 2. Pick a theme weekend